Werkov/dove-eye/README.md

 Other libraries can be installed from packages: TODO (note -dev versions).

+### Gothas in openSUSE

+These packages are required:

+  * opencv-qt5-devel (must -qt5- vesion),
+  * libqt5-qtbase-devel.

+libQGLViewer has to be manually compiled with Qt5.

 ## Windows

 Download and install compiled binaries for OpenCV 2.4 (not 3.0),